-Despite a number of investigations in varying quantum systems, how the Krylov spread complexity in systems with discrete-time evolution behaves remains an open question\,\cite{PhysRevLett.134.030401}.
-In this Letter, we study quantum complexity in various classes of random quantum circuits.
-Quantum circuits built from local unitary gates (and randomized local measurements) are a new playground for quantum many-body physics and a tractable setting to explore universal collective phenomena far from equilibrium.
-These models have shed light on longstanding questions about thermalization and chaos, and on the underlying universal dynamics of quantum information and entanglement\,\cite{PhysRevX.9.031009,PhysRevLett.131.220404,PhysRevB.101.104301,PhysRevB.100.134306,PhysRevLett.125.030505,PhysRevX.10.041020,PhysRevLett.125.070606,PhysRevLett.130.220404,PhysRevX.7.031016,PhysRevX.8.021014,PhysRevX.8.021013,PhysRevX.8.031058,PhysRevX.8.031057,PhysRevX.8.041019}.
+Despite a number of investigations in varying quantum systems, the studies of complexity in Krylov basis with discrete-time evolution are rare\,\cite{PhysRevLett.134.030401,PhysRevB.111.014309,Sahu:2024kho,PhysRevB.104.195121}.
+In this Letter, we study this in various classes of random quantum circuits.
+Quantum circuits built from local unitary gates and local measurements implemented randomly on the system with different rates are new playgrounds for quantum many-body physics and act as tractable settings to explore universal collective phenomena far from equilibrium.
+These models have shed light on longstanding questions about thermalization and chaos, and on the underlying universal dynamics of quantum information and entanglement\,\cite{PhysRevX.9.031009,PhysRevLett.131.220404,PhysRevB.101.104301,PhysRevB.100.134306,PhysRevLett.125.030505,PhysRevX.10.041020,PhysRevLett.125.070606,PhysRevLett.130.220404,PhysRevX.7.031016,PhysRevX.8.021014,PhysRevX.8.021013,PhysRevX.8.031058,PhysRevX.8.031057,PhysRevX.8.041019, Beetar:2025mdz}.

 In random unitary circuits (RUCs) that consists of local Haar-random unitaries, any quantum state evolves towards increasingly entangled states characterized by an extensive scaling of entanglement entropy with system volume.
 In presence of measurements which occur repeatedly during the evolution at a fixed rate, the system undergoes a phase transition from volume-to-area-law of entanglement entropy scaling for infrequent and frequent measurement rates, respectively\,\cite{PhysRevX.7.031016,PhysRevB.100.134306}.
-Another class of random quantum circuits capturing important physical insights are the time-periodic ones, namely \textit{Floquet quantum circuits}, where each time-step is repeated with the same random instances.
-In previous studies, classes of Floquet unitary circuit have been shown to exhibit localized phase such as Anderson localization (AL) and many-body localization (MBL)\,\cite{PhysRevB.98.134204}.
+Another class of random quantum circuits capturing important physical insights are the time-periodic ones, namely \textit{Floquet unitary circuits} (FUCs), where each time-step is repeated with the same random instances.
+We study two classes of FUCs introduced in ref.\,\cite{PhysRevB.98.134204} that exhibit localized phases such as Anderson localization (AL) and many-body localization (MBL).